Ayms/torrent-live/README.md

 torrent-live does behave like a total freerider, so unlike usual bittorrent clients, you minimize the visibility of your activities and you are not participating to the torrents.

+In addition if the option is set, torrent-live does detect the spies while you are downloading/streaming a torrent, please see the "Find spies" section below.

 It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table (DHT).

 The only ones who know something about you are those you are connected to, you can see their IP addresses on the console, in most cases it's unlikely that these ones, which are sharing the content, are tracking you.